On Tightness of Tsaknakis-Spirakis Descent Methods for Approximate Nash Equilibria: Introduction

-Early works by Kontogiannis et al.~\cite{kontogiannis2009polynomial} and Daskalakis et al.~\cite{daskalakis2009note} introduce polynomial-time algorithms to reach an approximation ratio of $\epsilon = 3/4$ and $\epsilon = 1/2$, respectively.
-Their algorithms are based on searching strategies of small supports.
-Conitzer~\cite{conitzer2009approximation} also shows that the well-known fictitious play algorithm~\cite{brown1951iterative} gives a $1/2$-approximate \NE within constant rounds, matching Feder et al.'s lower-bound result~\cite{feder2007approximating}.
-Subsequently, Daskalakis et al.~\cite{daskalakis2007progress} gives an algorithm with an approximation ratio of 0.38 by enumerating arbitrarily large supports.
-The same result is achieved by Czumaj et al.~\cite{czumaj2019distributed} with a totally different approach by solving the \NE of two zero-sum games and further making a convex combination between the solution and the corresponding best responses.
-Bosse et al.~\cite{bosse2010new} provides another algorithm based on the previous work of Kontogiannis and Spirakis~\cite{kontogiannis2007efficient}, and their algorithm reaches a 0.36-approximation ratio.
-Concurrent with these works, Tsaknakis and Spirakis~\cite{tsaknakis2008optimization} establishes the best previously known approximation ratio of $0.3393$.
-The basic idea of the Tsaknakis and Spirakis (TS) algorithm uses a descent procedure to directly optimize the approximation ratio itself and making further an adjustment by making a convex combination between the solution produced by the optimization and the corresponding best responses.
-The original paper of Tsaknakis and Spirakis~\cite{tsaknakis2008optimization} proves that the approximation ratio of the algorithm is at most $0.3393$.
-However, it leaves an open problem whether $0.3393$ is tight for the algorithm.
-In the literature, the experimental performance of the algorithm is far better than $0.3393$~\cite{tsaknakis2008performance}.
-The worst approximation ratio in experiments reported ahead of our paper is provided in Fearnley et al.~\cite{fearnley2015empirical}, where the TS algorithm on a game gives a $0.3385$-approximate \NEn.
+Early works by Kontogiannis et al. \cite{kontogiannis2009polynomial} and Daskalakis et al. \cite{daskalakis2009note} introduced polynomial-time algorithms to reach an approximation ratio of $\epsilon = 3/4$ and $\epsilon = 1/2$, respectively.
+Their algorithms are based on searching strategies with small supports.
+Conitzer \cite{conitzer2009approximation} also showed that the well-known fictitious play algorithm \cite{brown1951iterative} gives a $1/2$-approximate \NE within constant rounds, matching Feder et al.'s lower-bound result \cite{feder2007approximating}.
+Subsequently, Daskalakis et al. \cite{daskalakis2007progress} gave an algorithm with an approximation ratio of $0.38$ by enumerating arbitrarily large supports.
+The same result was achieved by Czumaj et al. \cite{czumaj2019distributed} with a totally different approach by finding the Nash equilibria of two zero-sum games and further making a convex combination between the solution and the corresponding best responses.
+Bosse et al. \cite{bosse2010new} provided another algorithm based on the previous work of Kontogiannis and Spirakis \cite{kontogiannis2007efficient}, and their algorithm reaches a $0.36$-approximation ratio.
+Concurrent with these works, Tsaknakis and Spirakis \cite{tsaknakis2008optimization} established the best previously known approximation ratio of $0.3393$.
+The basic idea of the Tsaknakis and Spirakis (TS) algorithm is to directly optimize the approximation ratio itself by a descent procedure, after which a further adjustment is conducted by making a convex combination between the solution produced by the optimization and the corresponding best responses.

+The original paper of Tsaknakis and Spirakis \cite{tsaknakis2008optimization} proved that the approximation ratio of the algorithm is at most $0.3393$.
+However, it leaves open whether $0.3393$ is tight for the algorithm.
+In the literature, the experimental performance of the algorithm is far better than $0.3393$ \cite{tsaknakis2008performance}.
+The worst approximation ratio in experiments reported ahead of our paper is provided in Fearnley et al. \cite{fearnley2015empirical}, where the TS algorithm on a game finds a $0.3385$-approximate \NEn.